The Government and Mesothelioma Research

 A significant percentage of diagnoses of mesothelioma are U.S. military veterans.
 Veterans who served in the U.S. Navy, in particular, were put at serious risk of being exposed to asbestos and of developing mesothelioma.

 Activism by veterans and others with mesothelioma and those who have loved ones with the disease led to mesothelioma’s inclusion in the Peer Reviewed Cancer Research Program (PRCRP) and the Rare Cancers Research Program.[3]
-Researchers seeking funding for mesothelioma projects through these programs must show their work has miliary relevance.
+Researchers seeking funding for mesothelioma projects through these programs must show their work has military relevance.

 Increases and new sources of funding like this come directly from people advocating for it.
 More awareness of mesothelioma and how it affects people, including veterans, helps increase government research funding directly.